jdeyton/forge-keeper/src/py-drone/README.md

 ## How to Deploy

-### Setup

-- Configure poetry to store the virtual environment in the current directory:
-  `poetry configure virtualenvs.in-project true`
-- Create a virtual environment: `poetry init`
-- Ensure the appropriate PyPI is configured in the `pyproject.toml`.
-- Add this package: `poetry add digital-forge-drone`

-### Configure the Drone
+### Configuration

-Create `/etc/py-drone.conf` as a JSON file containing a single object with the below nested properties/objects:
+Create a `py-drone.conf` JSON file containing a single object with the below nested properties/objects:

 * **port:** The serial port, e.g., `/dev/tty(ACM|S|USB)[0-3]`.